percy/percy-poller/README.md

 [![Package Status](https://img.shields.io/npm/v/@percy/poller.svg)](https://www.npmjs.com/package/@percy/poller)

-**Warning**: This project has been deprecated.
-It has been replaced by webhooks.
+**Note**: We recommend looking at Percy's webhooks feature as an alternate before adopting this package.
 You can see the docs for our webhooks here: https://docs.percy.io/docs/webhooks

 Utility to poll for a build's status on [Percy](https://percy.io).